Winter Shelter

 You can now make a donation via PayPal if you wish without using this button.
 To do so, go to www.paypal.com, and select the Send Money and Personal tabs.
 Under the Personal tab, choose Gift.
 Designate the receiver as , and the MEMO "Shelter".
 Or, you can send a check via U. S. Mail or using your bank's Bill Pay function.
 The address is 5574 Delmar Blvd., St. Louis, MO 63112.

 The Shelter is a ministry of Grace & Peace Fellowship, which is a 501 (c)(3) non-profit corporation.
 This means that donations are tax-deductible for donors, according to current IRS policies.
 If you would like a donation receipt, please send us an email with your information and we will send you a receipt at year's end.
 Thank you for your support!
 God is always the provider—and we ask that if you can give, please do.
-You could provide $30 for a guests’ safe transportation for a week, $140 for one overnight Staff stipend, $520 for a month’s once-weekly Staff pay, $1000 to cover the electric costs for 3+ months.
+You could provide $5 for one day's guest bus pass, $30 for a guests’ safe transportation for a week, $180 for one overnight Staff stipend, $800 for a month’s once-weekly Staff pay, $1000 to cover the electric costs for 3+ months.
 Please do give and volunteer as you can!

 And, above all, PLEASE pray for us, to be like the hands and feet and voices of Christ to the ladies and to one another.

-As we've completed our 36th winter and I look back on my own years of Shelter involvement, I am so aware of so much of the grace of God that has been keeping us, bringing new people in new generations to care, as the first ones in 1986 passed on the vision and habits for beautiful hospitality.
+As I look back on my own years of Shelter involvement, I am so aware of so much of the grace of God that has been keeping us, bringing new people in new generations to care, as the first ones who started the shelter in 1986 passed on the vision and habits for beautiful hospitality.
 Amen to the great grace of God!
 Come and help.
 Come and walk with us and with the homeless ladies, and come and follow Christ's footsteps in this way!

 Grace and peace to you, from God our Father and the Lord, Jesus Christ.”
 Philippians 1:2